Bebe Moore Campbell: Career

 Campbell's works of fiction would often relay the harmful impact that racism would inflict on individuals and their relationships.
-In 1992 Campbell's would release her first, and most critically acclaimed novel, Your Blues Ain't Like Mine, which was described as one of the most influential books of 1992 by The New York Times Magazine.
+In 1992, Campbell would release her first, and most critically acclaimed novel, Your Blues Ain't Like Mine, which was described as one of the most influential books of 1992 by The New York Times Magazine.
 This book, which was inspired by the murder of Emmett Till in 1955, describes the impacts of this senseless crime experienced by the victim's family.
-Campbell, inspired by the Rodney King beating and the subsequent Los Angeles riots, wrote her second novel titled, Brothers and Sisters.
+Campbell, inspired by the Rodney King beating and the subsequent Los Angeles riots, wrote her second novel, titled Brothers and Sisters.
 This novel would be named as a The New York Times Magazine best seller just two weeks after its release in 1994.

 Campbell's interest in mental health was the catalyst for her first children's book, Sometimes My Mommy Gets Angry, which was published in September 2003.
 This book won the National Alliance on Mental Illness (NAMI) Outstanding Literature Award for 2003.
 The book tells the story of how a little girl copes with being reared by her mentally ill mother.
 Ms. Campbell was a member of the National Alliance for the Mentally Ill and a founding member of NAMI-Inglewood.
 Her book 72 Hour Hold also deals with mental illness.
 Her first play, Even with the Madness, debuted in New York City in June 2003.
 This work revisited the theme of mental illness and the family.